 2. You won’t follow up.

 Follow-up is everything in real estate.
-How many times have you talked to somebody for the first time and they say, “Yes, I want to buy or sell a home immediately!
+How many times have you talked to somebody for the first time and immediately hear, “Yes, I want to buy or sell a home immediately!
 Where do I sign up?”

 Yeah, almost never.

 You can’t build a lasting, concrete, sustainable business that way.